martinghunt/ziplign/paper/paper.md

 to run but it displays global alignments of locally collinear blocks shared between genomes, meaning that repeats may not be shown.
-We tested this using a 1000bp randomly generated sequence sampled uniformly from A,C,G,T characters, comparing it to a second contig comprising two identical copies of the first 1000bp sequence, and Mauve showed no matches
+We tested this using a 1000bp randomly generated sequence sampled uniformly from A, C, G, T characters, comparing it to a second contig comprising two identical copies of the first 1000bp sequence, and Mauve showed no matches
 (also tested again using a 10,000bp sequence).